Wyoming Car Insurance Calculators: Cost & Coverage

 Why You Got Your Specific Coverage Recommendations

-Your coverage recommendation is based on Wyoming's laws and your specific situation, not a one-size-fits-all answer.
+Your coverage recommendation is based on Wyoming's actual laws and your situation.

 1. Uninsured and underinsured motorist coverage appears in every Wyoming recommendation because Wyoming law requires it.
-Under Wyoming Statutes section 31-10-101 (2024), every policy must include it.
+Wyoming Statutes section 31-10-101 requires this coverage on every car insurance policy in the state.
 You'd have to sign a form specifically saying you don't want it.
 Wyoming has one of the lowest rates of uninsured drivers in the country.
 About 6.7% of drivers carry no insurance at all.
-The recommendation includes it because of the statute, not the uninsured rate.
+The recommendation includes this coverage because the law requires it, not because Wyoming has a lot of uninsured drivers.

 2. The coverage amounts in your recommendation are higher than Wyoming's legal minimums because the minimums are not enough for a real crash.
-Wyoming's minimums are $25,000 per person and $50,000 per crash in bodily injury, plus $20,000 in property damage.
+Wyoming's minimum pays $25,000 per person for injuries.
+It also pays up to $50,000 per crash for injuries and $20,000 for damage to property.
 Medical costs in a serious injury crash can exceed $25,000 quickly.
-A multi-vehicle crash can exceed the $50,000 per-crash limit.
-Lenders require full coverage on financed vehicles regardless of minimum levels.
+A crash involving more than one car can easily cost more than $50,000 total.
+If you have a car loan, your bank will require full coverage no matter what the state minimum is.

-3. Wyoming is an at-fault state, which means if you cause a crash, you are personally responsible for paying the other person's costs above your policy limit.
+3. Wyoming is an at-fault state.
 If a judge awards more than your policy covers, you pay the rest out of your own pocket.
-Carry limits at least equal to the total value of what you own.
+Buy a policy that covers at least as much as the total value of what you own.

 Wyoming Car Insurance Calculator: Bottom Line & Next Steps

-Three of Wyoming's four most important rate decisions cannot be researched on a national comparison website.
-The insurance company holding nearly 1 in 10 Wyoming policies quotes exclusively through agents.
+Three of Wyoming's four most important rate decisions can't be researched on a national comparison website.
+The insurance company that covers nearly 1 in 10 Wyoming drivers can only be reached through a local agent.
+You can't get their price online.
 Excellent credit costs more than good credit at four of five Wyoming insurers.
-The birthday most worth re-shopping is 19, not 25.
+The birthday most worth getting new quotes is 19, not 25.

-Excellent credit costs $48/month more than good credit at most Wyoming insurers.
+Excellent credit costs $48 a month more than good credit at most Wyoming insurers.
 Standard advice says improve your credit to lower your rate.
 In Wyoming, that advice is wrong.
-If you have a DUI, State Farm will insure you at $77/month right now, $68 less than the average Wyoming insurer charges for the same profile.
-Most DUI drivers never check.
+If you have a drunk driving conviction, State Farm will insure you at $77 a month right now, $68 less than the average Wyoming insurer charges for the same driver.
+Most drivers with a DUI never check.

 Wyoming Car Insurance Estimate: FAQ